-But as we covered on our article on the 4Ps of marketing last week, you’ll find some people who argue the 4Ps are not relevant for today’s digital and technology led world.After all, the model was invented more than 60 years ago.
+But as per our article on the 4Ps of marketing last week, you find some people who argue the 4Ps aren’t relevant for today’s digital and technology led world anymore.

 By the same argument, no-one would watch TV, use the phone or drive a car.
 Because all those “inventions” are way older than 60 years old.

-A more common sense view of marketing acknowledges the world has changed since McCarthy invented the 4Ps back in 1960.
-But it recognises that this world change only changes the context in which the 4Ps has to work.
+It’s fair to say the world has changed since McCarthy came up with the 4Ps back in 1960.
+But that only changes the context in which the 4Ps has to work.
 The original purpose of the 4Ps – to organise and prioritise key actions to grow your brand – still applies.
-You just need to consider the implications of these context changes when you use the 4Ps.

 For us, one of the biggest changes has been how businesses deliver services.
-Digital and technology have transformed expectations and delivery of all types of services from travel to insurance, from food delivery to how we connect with each other.
+Digital and technology have changed how customers experience services in all sort of areas.
+From travel to insurance, from food delivery to how we connect with each other.

 The difference between products and services

-Let’s start with the differences between products and services.
 Most normal (i.e. non marketing people) get that products and services ae different.
-But it’s the strict 4Ps of marketing followers wedge services into “product” that things get confusing.
+But it’s the strict 4Ps of marketing followers who wedge services into “product” that confuse things.